brauner/brauner.github.io/_posts/2017-02-20-lxc-exec-vs-ssh.md

 [![asciicast](https://asciinema.org/a/100040.png)](https://asciinema.org/a/100040?autoplay=1)

 What you can see there is that putting a task in the background will lead to `lxc exec` not being able to exit.
-A lot of sequences of commands can trigger this problem:
+A lot of command sequences can trigger this
+problem:

 ```
 chb@conventiont|~